-Part of responsible home ownership includes regular home maintenance.
+Changing the HVAC filter is part of responsible home ownership along with regular home maintenance.
 There are some tasks that if deferred can lead to a home system that’s inefficient and overworked, which can result in problems and expenses.
 One such task is changing the HVAC filter.
 It is simple and inexpensive and taking care of it at least every three months can prolong the life of your HVAC system.
 Make changing the HVAC filter a regular part of your home maintenance.

 What Can Go Wrong

 Most homes have some sort of furnace or heat pump, and many of those homes (especially newer ones) have combined heating, ventilation and air-conditioning or HVAC systems.
 Each type uses some type of air filter or screen to prevent larger airborne particles (up to 40 microns) from entering the system and clogging sensitive machinery.
 A system that has a dirty filter can suffer from pressure drop, which can lead to reduced air flow, or “blow-out,” resulting in no air infiltration at all.
 Any of these conditions can cause the system to work harder to keep the home warm or cool (depending on the season and the setting).
 And any mechanical component that has to work harder to run efficiently puts undue stress on the whole system, which can lead to premature failure, resulting in repair or replacement.